RodolphoVSantoro/nestJS_CRUD/nest-crud/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
+simple crud server and client.
+Done mostly follow the nest docs

+## How to run this code:
 follow the instructions from the official docs (https://docs.nestjs.com/) to create a new nest project.
-After that, you can copy this code into the src folder and delete the standard src that comes with a new project.
+After that, you can copy the code from "nest-crud" into the src folder and delete the standard src that comes with a new project.
+Run the server
+After that run mongoDB, and the client from this repository.
 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).